 Concerns about the long-term impacts of disrupted continuous education was cited by 18 respondents, indicating a strong belief in the importance of formal English education for students' future opportunities.
 One teacher stated, "English is necessary for the students' future, especially in this era of globalization.
 Removing (the compulsory) English exams will be a step back".
 Another respondent expanded on this, saying, "English skills are not only a part of education but also the foundation for career development.
 Without exams, students will not have the motivation to study seriously".
 These quotes highlight a common view among educators that English is integral to students' academic and professional success.
 Some educators linked exams directly to students' future prospects, particularly in higher education and employment.
 Two teachers went as far as to stress that "Without English exams, students will lose the opportunity to study and work in international environments.
 Exams are a way to prepare them for a broader future" and "Taking English exams opens the door to students' future.
 Removing (the compulsory) exam is like closing that door".
 These sentiments are reflected in the work of Graddol (2006), who argues that English skills are foundational in a global economy and that standardized testing plays a role in ensuring those skills are adequately cultivated.
-Furthermore, Lee and Shouse (2011) discuss how standardized exams can serve as a social equalizer, giving students from diverse backgrounds a common framework through which to demonstrate proficiency, thus providing them with wider educational and career prospects.
+Furthermore, it is often suggested that standardized exams can act as a social equalizer by giving students from varied backgrounds a shared benchmark (Amrein & Berliner, 2002).